estellederrien/python-optimizations/README.md

 .
 Single machines scheduling, Job Shop, Flow Shop<br>
 .
 Non linear production optimization<br>

-When ready, theses codes will then be added to my online application : www.solvgraph.com , translated to a graphical mode, for an easier use for anyone, without coding.
+Theses notebooks are really useful for companies management, factories management, shops management...

-Theses notebooks are useful for companies management, factories management, shops management...
+When ready, I will also codes convert them to my online application : www.solvgraph.com , translated to a graphical mode, for an easier use for anyone, without coding.

 # Used Tools :
 -> Python Pulp, Python Cplex, Python Pyomo, Python Gekko, Excel Solver...